 - Syringe pumps

 A wheelchair to the aircraft door alone does not require completion of the Part 1 MEDA if requested at the time of booking.

 To prevent interference with aircraft systems, all electronic equipment must be approved by Air New Zealand for use on board .
-It must be approved a minimum of 48 hours but preferably two weeks prior to travel.
+It must be approved at least 48 hours beforehand but preferably two weeks prior to travel.
 Battery powered devices may be used with prior approval in flight (except take-off and landing) if they have self-contained batteries and are no larger than standard cabin baggage items.
 View more information on the use of special medical equipment.

 For your own safety and wellbeing Air New Zealand strongly recommends that when requesting clearance you have your doctor complete the medical clearance MEDA forms.

 A medical clearance is not required for the following conditions but, in order to provide you with the best possible service, it is recommended that you provide Air New Zealand with advance notice of your travelling and seating requirements.
 When you book your travel, please let us know what kind of assistance you require.
 Civil Aviation rules require all passengers be able to place their seatback in the upright position when required.

 - Otherwise healthy but have mobility difficulties and need a wheelchair

 - Rehabilitated paraplegic/quadriplegic (you may need a Safety Assistant)

 Consider completing a MEDA if you have an obvious medical condition that may cause difficulties or challenges during boarding (e.g. new limb casts, resolving chicken pox, late pregnancy).